dhananjay2hub/linux-hands-on/LEARNING_LOG.md

 - more

 What confused me:
-- While using 'tee' command, how to add next line into the file.
-Where i use '-a' command.
+- When and how to use the -a option with tee to append data

 What I learned:
-- How use 'tee' command to save and show output at same time.
+- How tee displays and saves output simultaneously
-- How to use pipes (|) to connect two commands.
+- How pipes connect the output of one command to another
-- How to run multiple commands in single line.
+- How to execute multiple commands on a single line

 Status:
-- Need to speedup.
+- Need to improve speed and consistency

+---